“Saved by the Law”

 One of the major differences between the Model WHS Laws and Victorian OHS Law are the obligations placed on the officers of a business.

-Officers are directors, CEOs, and other executives who can make significant decisions for the business.
-They are the persons who may be personally responsible for a breach if found guilty in a court of law.
-Officers may face large fines and jail time in serious instances.
+Officers are business owners, company directors, and CEOs.
+These are people who make significant decisions for the business.
+Officers may be personally liable for a health and safety breach if found guilty in a court of law.
+Officers may face large fines and jail time in serious instances such as if someone is killed or seriously injured.

 Under the Model WHS laws, Officers of a business or organisations have specific duties to perform in ensuring the WHS management system is operational and successful.
 These are listed in Section 27 of the NSW WHS Act.
 Officers are expected to proactively exercise “due diligence” in these duties.
 [2]

-Under Victoria OHS law there are no stated and defined actions for officers to demonstrate an equivalence of “due diligence” under the Model Act.
-There is only a passive obligation, and violations are heard under Civil law.
-This means that in Victoria, officers can only be charged for “failures,” “oversights,” and “negligence” of duty, whereas under WHS law, officers can be charged for noncompliance with specific duties stated in the WHS Act.
+Conversely, under Victoria OHS law there are no stated and specific actions for officers to demonstrate an equivalence of “due diligence” under the Model Act.
+There is only a passive obligation, and violations are heard under Civil law for negligence in taking "reasonable care."
+This means that in Victoria, officers can only be charged for “failures,” “oversights,” and “negligence” of duty, whereas under WHS law, officers can be charged for noncompliance with their specific duties stated in the WHS Act.
 [3]

 Outcomes